|

 down the ravine hill toward the creek in back of our camp and created a couple

 of short downhill ski runs.
-Almost all the
+Almost all the men have tried skiing.
+Some

 have sprained ankles.
 But some have done remarkably well, introducing themselves